FreeRCT/FreeRCT/graphics/rcd/data_format.rst

   2=steep up, 3=vertical up).
 - bits 11-13 *Size of the bend* (-3 to +3, negative is to the left, positive is to the right, bigger is a wider bend).

+The remaining bits are reserved and should be ``0``.

 A voxel definition is

 =======  ======  =======  ==================  ================================================================
 Offset   Length  Version  Field name          Description
 =======  ======  =======  ==================  ================================================================
-   0       4       1-2    n_back              Reference to the background tracks for north view.
+   0       4       1-4    n_back              Reference to the background tracks for north view.
-   4       4        2     e_back              Reference to the background tracks for east view.
+   4       4        4     e_back              Reference to the background tracks for east view.
-   8       4        2     s_back              Reference to the background tracks for south view.
+   8       4        4     s_back              Reference to the background tracks for south view.
-  12       4        2     w_back              Reference to the background tracks for west view.
+  12       4        4     w_back              Reference to the background tracks for west view.
-  16       4        2     n_front             Reference to the front tracks for north view.
+  16       4        4     n_front             Reference to the front tracks for north view.
-  20       4        2     e_front             Reference to the front tracks for east view.
+  20       4        4     e_front             Reference to the front tracks for east view.
-  24       4        2     s_front             Reference to the front tracks for south view.
+  24       4        4     s_front             Reference to the front tracks for south view.
-  28       4        2     w_front             Reference to the front tracks for west view.
+  28       4        4     w_front             Reference to the front tracks for west view.
-  32       1       1-2    dx                  Relative X position of the voxel.
+  32       1       1-4    dx                  Relative X position of the voxel.
-  33       1       1-2    dy                  Relative Y position of the voxel.
+  33       1       1-4    dy                  Relative Y position of the voxel.
-  34       1       1-2    dz                  Relative Z position of the voxel.
+  34       1       1-4    dz                  Relative Z position of the voxel.
-  35       1       1-2    space               Space requirements of the voxel.
+  35       1       1-4    flags               Flags of the voxel (space requirements, platforms).
   36                                          Total length of a voxel definition.
 =======  ======  =======  ==================  ================================================================

-The space requirements are defined as follows:
+The flags are defined as follows:

 - bit  0: Northern quarter of the voxel is used by the piece.
 - bit  1: Eastern quarter of the voxel is used by the piece.
 - bit  2: Southern quarter of the voxel is used by the piece.
 - bit  3: Western quarter of the voxel is used by the piece.
+- bit  4-6: Platform to attach, with direction (``0``=none, ``1``=ne-to-sw, ``2``=se-to-nw, ``3``=sw-to-ne, ``4``=nw-to-se).

 The remaining bits are reserved and should be ``0``.